MaxValue/Lumos-Tempum/README.md

 # Lumos Tempum
-_a daemon to use your smart lights as aid for your circadian rhythm_
+_a daemon to use your smart lights as aid for your circadian rhythm.
+Your suprachiasmatic nucleus will thank you._

-**SIDE NOTE FOR ALL GITHUB NEWBIES: FORKING IS NOT A BACKUP FEATURE** Do not do it.
+**SIDE NOTE FOR ALL GITHUB NEWBIES: FORKING IS NOT A BACKUP FEATURE**

+Do **not** do it.
 If you want to avoid "loosing" this repo, star it, clone it or bookmark it.
-Forking is only used if you want to extend the code.
+Forking is only used if you want to *extend* the code.

 ## Description
 This software controls your smart lights in order to mimic the optimal daylight rhythm for your (human) body.